Add an Oracle JD Edwards app

 Flow

-4. Send JDE_SSO_UID, as header field, to Oracle JD Edwards.
+4. Okta sends JDE_SSO_UID, as a header field, to Oracle JD Edwards.

 Before you begin

-• You have access to the JD Edwards EnterpriseOne Server Manager Management console and can configure Single Sign-On.
+• Verify that you have access to the JD Edwards EnterpriseOne Server Manager Management Console and can configure SSO.

-• Backing application is a supported JD Edwards app version:
+• Verify that the backing app is a supported JD Edwards app version 9 or later.

-• Appropriate DNS entries for both the header application and the external exposed new URL exist.
+• Ensure that appropriate DNS entries for both the header app and the external exposed new URL exist, as in this example:

 ValueDescription